nayeonk/itpwebdev/notes-and-assignments/notes/104/divs-continued-stylesheets.md

 	* Class selectors
 	* Tag selectors
 	* style precedence
+* Instagram Photo Grid demo

-### Centering
+### Review Centering

 * To center a BOX -- use a style instruction of "margin: auto" in conjunction with a DEFINED width to make a div/container be "centered" within its area.
 * To center an image or text, add a style instruction of "text-align: center" to its container (or wrap a container/box around it first).
 That will make the contents (text and images) lay out down the center of the box.
-* See this [centering example](http://itpwebdev.usc.edu/notes-examples/104/div_centered.html): one box is normal (left) positioned on the page, whereas the second one is "centered".
+* See this [centering example](notes-examples/104/div_centered.html): one box is normal (left) positioned on the page, whereas the second one is "centered".
 And notice that inside of the first box its text is centered down the middle.

 ### Clearing floats